influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/anti-entropy.md

 _View the [Replacing Data Nodes](/enterprise_influxdb/v1.7/guides/replacing-nodes/#replacing-data-nodes-in-an-influxdb-enterprise-cluster) documentation for instructions on replacing data nodes in your InfluxDB Enterprise cluster._

-### Replacing a machine that is running a data node
+### Replacing a machine running a data node

-Perhaps you are replacing a machine that is being decommissioned, upgrading hardware, or something else entirely.
+To replace a machine running a data node, start the Anti-Entropy service to copy shards to the new machines by doing one of the following:

-The Anti-Entropy service will automatically copy shards to the new machines.
+- For nodes with more than ≈20 GB of data on disk, ?

-Once you have successfully run the `influxd-ctl update-data` command, you are free to shut down the retired node without causing any interruption to the cluster.
+- For nodes with less than ≈20 GB of data on disk, run the `influxd-ctl update-data` command, and then shut down the retired node without causing any interruption to the cluster.

-The Anti-Entropy process will continue copying the appropriate shards from the remaining replicas in the cluster.
+The Anti-Entropy process copies the appropriate shards from the remaining replicas in the cluster.

 ### Fixing entropy in active shards